Cerebral Palsy | Meet the young Melbourne medical researchers making a difference

-At Hudson Institute of Medical Research some of the brightest young minds in medical science are working hard at better understanding, preventing and limiting the effects of CP.
+At Hudson Institute of Medical Research some of the brightest young minds in medical science are working hard at better understanding, preventing and limiting the effects of cerebral palsy.

-Now, on World Cerebral Palsy Day it’s time to shine a light on some of these scientists and their ground-breaking research at Hudson Institute.
+Now, on World Cerebral Palsy Day it’s time to shine a light on some of these scientists and their ground-breaking Cerebral Palsy research at Hudson Institute.

 Working alongside leaders in their field, such as Professor Suzanne Miller and Associate Professor Graeme Polglase, these young researchers are breaking new ground and identifying novel ways to prevent or repair the newborn brain injury that causes CP as well as mitigating its effects when it does occur.